ratiner/StPrintQueue/README.md

 ## Assumptions

 1. There is no delay between jobs.
 One job finishes, the second starts immidiately.
-2. Job duration is in seconds and there is job takes less than 1 second.
+2. Job duration is in seconds and there is no duration less than 1 second.
 [Minimum job duration is 1s.
 Job duration is an integer]
 3. Server is rock solid.
 Unexpected crash, power loss, loss of connectivity cannot happen.
 4. Printer is ideal.
 Materials are unlimited and so on.
 In other words, there is nothing that can interrupt printing proccess except "Cancel" function of API.
 5. Duration time is estimated perfrectly.
 There is no difference between duration entered in the UI and the actual printing time.